 Michael practices across the full spectrum of contentious intellectual property law: copyright and data protection; trade secrets, insider threat and cybersecurity advice and investigations; technology disputes and patent litigation; false advertising, brand disputes and anti-counterfeiting.
 Michael also advises on IP commercialisation and innovation strategy.

-He has substantial experience litigating cases at trial in State Courts and in the Federal Court.
-He has run numerous appeals in state and Federal appellate Courts, including the High Court.
+Michael has substantial trial experience in State Courts and in the Federal Court.
+He has also run numerous appeals in State and Federal appellate courts, including the High Court of Australia.

 Michael has written extensively on IP law.
 He is a regular commentator on developments in IP law and the future of legal practice in Australia.